onzag/itemize/docs/api/modules/base_Root_Module_ItemDefinition_PropertyDefinition_sql_file_management.md

 # Module: base/Root/Module/ItemDefinition/PropertyDefinition/sql/file-management

-Contains the functionality that makes it so that when files come from graphql streams and are to be stored in the database the files are sent somewhere else and the url is actually what it's stored
+Contains the functionality that makes it so that when files come from rq streams and are to be stored in the database the files are sent somewhere else and the url is actually what it's stored